*comes over, sits down in backwards chair* So you've decided to become a Milwaukee Bucks fan.

 OK, sorry to bring that up.
 Happier topic: When was the Bucks' last championship?

 And since then: pain, for the Bucks and for Milwaukee as a whole.
 (This is why we're not defensive about fans jumping on the bandwagon: We know the ride you're REALLY signing up for.)
-The Bucks haven't been to the Finals since, and the closest the entire city got to a championship over the decades was the Brewers losing in the 1982 World Series.
-Thankfully, we have the Green Bay Packers and their two recent Super Bowls as comfort – but while we certainly celebrate those triumphs, Milwaukee doesn't get a Packers victory parade down its streets.
+The Bucks wouldn't go back to the Finals until this past summer, and the closest the entire city got to a championship over the decades was the Brewers losing in the 1982 World Series.
+Thankfully, we have the Green Bay Packers and their two recent Super Bowls as comfort – but while we certainly celebrate those triumphs, Milwaukee doesn't get a Packers victory parade down its streets for those wins.

 Hell yeah, Giannis.